gtaylor/django-athumb/README.md

     AWS_STORAGE_BUCKET_CNAME = 'static.yourdomain.com'

+If you want a cache buster for your thumbnails (a string added to the end of the image URL that causes browsers to re-fetch the image after changes), you can set a value like this:

+    MEDIA_CACHE_BUSTER = 'SomeValue'

+You do not need to specify a cache buster.

 ## Using in models

 After you have all of the above configured, you're ready to start using